ajowi/ajowi.github.io/_posts/2013-08-22-getting-my-site-running-with-markdown-and-jekyll.md

 The last line above verifies all gems are installed.

 Everything seems to be in order.
-I now create my new Jekyll powered site and fire up the Jekyll local server to see the generated pages.
+I can now create my new Jekyll powered site and fire up the Jekyll local server to see the generated pages.

 {% highlight bash %}
 cd ajowi.github.io